Sunshine Coast Property Settlement Lawyers

 At Shanahan Family Law we understand how much time and effort has gone into building and acquiring assets.

 Divorce and property settlement can sometimes be complex and confronting.
-Our lawyers can reduce those barriers by making a detailed assessment of each party’s financial position, and the length of the relationship in terms of contributions both financial as well as non-financial contributions like parenting and homemaking.
+Our property settlement lawyers near me can reduce those barriers by making a detailed assessment of each party’s financial position, and the length of the relationship in terms of contributions both financial as well as non-financial contributions like parenting and homemaking.

 Property settlement by agreement